0nse/numix-solarised-gtk-theme/README.md

 Numix is a modern flat theme with a combination of light and dark elements.
 It supports Gnome, Unity, XFCE and Openbox.
 Numix is a part of the [Numix Project](http://numixproject.org).

+This fork tries to adapt its look using [solarised colours](http://ethanschoonover.com/solarized) and thus is a successor to [mkrnr/Numix-Solarized-Dark](https://github.com/mkrnr/Numix-Solarized-Dark).
+Creating it anew was necessary due to problems introduced by GTK+ 3.20.
+Moreover, the theme tries to use less visual space.
+This is done in order to maximise the amount of visible content on the screen while remaining Numix' pleasant look.

+Currently, only the dark scheme was solarised as this is the only one I personally need.
+If you want to solarise the light version as well, feel free to send me a pull request.

 ### Manual installation